-- Heat ½ cup coconut oil in skillet over medium heat.
+- Heat ½ cup unflavored oil in skillet over medium heat.
 Sauté leeks until very tender- about 15 minutes.
 Season with several turns of the pepper grinder.
 Transfer leeks to a bowl and set aside.
 Rinse skillet.

 - Remove stems and gills from mushrooms.
 Wipe mushrooms tops with a damp towel.
 Set aside.